GrieferAtWork/KOSmk4/kos/include/kos/config/configurations/README.md

 ]]]*/
 ```

 It is executed as deemon code whenever `magic.dee` is invoked.
-The context inside of which it is called provides for a global variable `options` that represents a dict of additional `libmagic` compile options which will later be overlayed on-top of previously defined options originating from `.sources` files.
+It is called in a context of a global variable `options` that represents a dict of additional `libmagic` compile options which will later be overlayed on-top of previously defined options originating from `.sources` files.
 Note that the overlay created here can be overwritten yet again through use of per-sourcefile `/*[[[magic ...]]]*/` scripts (e.g. `/kos/src/libdebuginfo/addr2line.c`).

 As such, the full priority-order of compiler option sources is: